rose-coste/docs-container-service/_best-practices/container-design-philosophy.md

 methodology – as one can imagine in these scenarios, the suggestions should be taken with a grain of salt.

-According to Docker’s “Best Practices” guide, it is suggested that you “run only one process per container [(1)](#resources).”
-Though it initially seems as a simple design decision that you could easily overlook, this concept has been met with various opinions, discussions and interpretation in the community.
+Docker’s “Best Practices” guide suggests that you
+“run only one process per container [(1)](#resources).”
+Though it initially seems to be simple design decision that you could easily overlook, this concept has been met with various opinions, discussions, and interpretation in the community.

 Though you can
 *actually* run more than one process per Docker container, some believe